sarkershantonu/Utilities/README.md

 Create a new Issue with a link to your branch, or just make a Pull Request.

 # Todo
-Build & deploy via mvn release
+- Build & deploy via mvn release
+- Seperate some project to individual repository

 # Test Helpers
  - Interface that put restriction to apply certain tests